 Free & Fast Bids

-Rough Lumber Shrinkage is the Cause of Crown Molding Gap
+Does Rough Lumber Shrinkage Cause Crown Molding Gap?

 Another key point is the outside temperature and humidity is much different in South Carolina during the year.
 As the air cools down during winter months, it holds much less humidity.

 The lumber in Charlie’s, and my, house dries out and shrinks.
 This rough-framing lumber shrinkage is the source of our joint woes.